khlevon/shutterstock-sdk/docs/ImagesApi.md

-category = 'category_example' # str | Show images with the specified Shutterstock-defined category; specify a category name or ID (optional) color = 'color_example' # str | Specify either a hexadecimal color in the format '4F21EA' or 'grayscale'; the API returns images that use similar colors (optional) contributor = ['contributor_example'] # list[str] | Show images with the specified contributor names or IDs, allows multiple (optional) contributor_country = swagger_client.ContributorCountry() # ContributorCountry | Show images from contributors in one or more specified countries, or start with NOT to exclude a country from the search (optional) fields = 'fields_example' # str | Fields to display in the response; see the documentation for the fields parameter in the overview section (optional) height = 56 # int | (Deprecated; use height_from and height_to instead) Show images with the specified height (optional) height_from = 56 # int | Show images with the specified height or larger, in pixels (optional) height_to = 56 # int | Show images with the specified height or smaller, in pixels (optional) image_type = ['image_type_example'] # list[str] | Show images of the specified type (optional) keyword_safe_search = true # bool | Hide results with potentially unsafe keywords (optional) (default to true) language = swagger_client.Language() # Language | Set query and result language (uses Accept-Language header if not set) (optional) license = ['license_example'] # list[str] | Show only images with the specified license (optional) model = ['model_example'] # list[str] | Show image results with the specified model IDs (optional) orientation = 'orientation_example' # str | Show image results with horizontal or vertical orientation (optional)
+category = 'category_example' # str | Show images with the specified Shutterstock-defined category; specify a category name or ID (optional) color = 'color_example' # str | Specify either a hexadecimal color in the format '4F21EA' or 'grayscale'; the API returns images that use similar colors (optional) contributor = ['contributor_example'] # list[str] | Show images with the specified contributor names or IDs, allows multiple (optional) contributor_country = shutterstock_sdk.ContributorCountry() # ContributorCountry | Show images from contributors in one or more specified countries, or start with NOT to exclude a country from the search (optional) fields = 'fields_example' # str | Fields to display in the response; see the documentation for the fields parameter in the overview section (optional) height = 56 # int | (Deprecated; use height_from and height_to instead) Show images with the specified height (optional) height_from = 56 # int | Show images with the specified height or larger, in pixels (optional) height_to = 56 # int | Show images with the specified height or smaller, in pixels (optional) image_type = ['image_type_example'] # list[str] | Show images of the specified type (optional) keyword_safe_search = true # bool | Hide results with potentially unsafe keywords (optional) (default to true) language = shutterstock_sdk.Language() # Language | Set query and result language (uses Accept-Language header if not set) (optional) license = ['license_example'] # list[str] | Show only images with the specified license (optional) model = ['model_example'] # list[str] | Show image results with the specified model IDs (optional) orientation = 'orientation_example' # str | Show image results with horizontal or vertical orientation (optional)